reyankhan1603/Attendance-Management-Application/README.md

 # Attendances-management-application-using-java-swing-
-this is made for college mini project.
-It is an attendance management application code created in intelij idle  by robin kumar
+This is made for college java project.
+It is an attendance management application code created in intelij idle  by Reyan Khan.
-Note:- if you try to run this program in your computer if might throw some error that path is not fund so for correction tthis error you should change the loadinng and saving address of the file.
+Note:- if you try to run this program in your computer if might throw an error that "path is not fund" so for correction this error you should change the loading and saving address of the file.

+The application has the following design :
 ![image](https://github.com/RobinKumar5986/Attendance-Management-System/assets/72180986/33562f5d-b5e4-4f8f-b324-ea2755fa62a0)
 ![image](https://github.com/RobinKumar5986/Attendance-Management-System/assets/72180986/21fc6bdc-d6df-462b-99c0-2cdf422176c9)
 ![image](https://github.com/RobinKumar5986/Attendance-Management-System/assets/72180986/a6381a0d-7a9d-47d3-aaad-901dfc3aedc6)